 - Feel unstable on your feet

 The condition often begins in one ear to begin with but could affect both ears over time.
 An attack may occur a few times a week, or they could even be separated by weeks, months or years.
+At the onset of an episode, it is not possible to tell how frequent future attacks may occur.

 After a Meniere's episode, it may take several days for the symptoms to completely disappear.
 Usually, the symptoms last two to three hours and it is likely you will feel tired after experiencing Meniere's symptoms.